Table of Contents

 Welcome to the first installment of our jewelry-specific photography how-to.
 It is designed to provide you with easy-to-execute technical know-how when photographing different pieces of jewelry – one that captures the quality image that your consumers want to see and images that will increase your browser-to-buyer conversion rate.
 In this post, we will teach you how to photograph a necklace with style.

 Jewelry is one of the top gifts most often given on Valentine’s Day and other special occasions.
 Necklaces have taken precedence over other pieces of jewelry when it comes to gift applicability.
-Consumers attach an emotional value to every piece of necklaces they wear.
-As a jewelry retailer yourself, it is critical that you present your necklaces in a way that would appeal to the emotions of your target consumers.
+Consumers attach an emotional value to every piece of the necklace they wear.
+As a jewelry retailer yourself, you must present your necklaces in a way that would appeal to the emotions of your target consumers.
 One of the factors that contribute to emotional appeal is the quality of your jewelry photography.

 “A great photo conveys emotions.
 It is these emotions that connect your consumers to your jewelry.
 They make your piece shine and elevate the quality of your work.”